-Our information security program is continuously adapting to an evolving landscape of emerging threats and available technology.
+Our information security program is intelligence-led, focused on continuously adapting to an evolving landscape of emerging threats and available technology.
 Through data gathering and evaluation of emerging threats from internal and external incidents and technology investment, security controls are adjusted on a continuous basis.
 We work directly with our partners on an ongoing basis to expand our intelligence ecosystem and facilitate awareness and communications of events outside of the Company.